-The majority of working capital requirements are financed by borrowing in Brookgate Property Limited or through funds generated from trading activities.
+The majority of working capital requirements are financed by funds generated from trading activities.

 The directors have prepared forecasts for the Group which show that the Group will be able to operate within the bank facilities which the directors expect to be available.
 On this basis the directors are of the opinion that it is appropriate to prepare the financial statements on a going concern basis.